Cinderella: From Fabletown with Love

-Cinderella: From Fabletown with Love was an American comic book limited series published by Vertigo Comics in 2009 and 2010, and set in the world of Fables.
+Cinderella: From Fabletown with Love is an American comic book limited series published by Vertigo Comics in 2009 and 2010, and set in the world of Fables.
 The story portrays Cinderella as a secret agent, performing missions on behalf of Fabletown.
 Its title is an allusion to the James Bond novel From Russia, with Love.

 The series was written by Chris Roberson with art by Shawn McManus and cover art by Chrissie Zullo; a compilation of the six issues was published in August 2010.
-From Fabletown with Love was followed up with the mini-series Cinderella: Fables Are Forever in 2011.
+From Fabletown with Love was followed up with the mini-series Cinderella: Fables Are Forever in 2011; its title is an allusion to James Bond novel Diamonds Are Forever.

+In the story, the spy Cinderella travels to Dubai to prevent the sale of magical items to non-magical people.
+She and her allies then travel to Ultima Thule, in order to confront the totalitarian government of the Fairy Godmother.